billster45/NLP-Intuition/README.md

 Beyond TF-IDF - Latent Semantic Analysis (LSA)
 ==============================================

 Representing documents as vectors is called embedding.
-We can sometimes "improve" how document words embedded in a matrix can find similar documents using Latent Semantic Analysis (LSA).
+We can sometimes improve how document words embedded in a matrix can find similar documents using Latent Semantic Analysis (LSA).
 "Latent" means hidden, "Semantic" is meaning (i.e. hidden meaning analysis).
 In LSA, a document is given some of the information value from words **not** inside the document, but those words are found inside documents that are similar to them.

 LSA uses Singular Value Decomposition (SVD).
 It is well worth learning SVD intuitively too as it a fundamental technique behind many key Data Science tools: